We Are Here For You

 Social Security Disability

-We help new and existing clients file their appeals electronically, and that has not changed.
-If you have a recent denial and need help with an appeal, contact us to set up a time to meet.
+We are still able help new and existing clients file their appeals electronically.
+If you have a recent denial and need help with an appeal, contact us to set up a time for a telephone conference.
+Remember, you only have sixty days from the date on your denial letter to file an appeal.

 Although there is no official word, we expect that because of the potential backlog in criminal cases, civil cases may be pushed further out even when the courts get back to "normal."
 We will continue to monitor the situation.